among/fusus/docs/about/use.md

 `main` | marks | arbitrary images | in the band where nearly all the letter material is `broad` | marks | arbitrary images | as `main`, but a bit broader `inter` | marks | arbitrary images | between the lines

+When the pipeline reads the marks, it will crop all white borders from it and surround the result with a fixed small white border.

+So you do not have to be very precise in trimming the mark templates.